 Step 4: Installation>

-Your solar generating system needs to be installed, permitted and approved for interconnection.
+Your solar generating system needs to be installed, permitted, and approved for interconnection.
 Your city or county will perform an onsite inspection and provide the required permit(s).
-SCE will provide authorization to operate the solar system once proper installation and permitting is completed.
+SCE will provide authorization to operate the solar system once proper installation and permitting are completed.

 Who: Your contractor